Raspberry Coconut Cookies

 - In a small bowl, beat the butter, confectioners' sugar, milk and vanilla until smooth.
-Place 1/2 teaspoon preserves and a scant teaspoon of filling on the bottom of half of the cookies; top with remaining cookies.
+Place 1/2 teaspoon preserves and a scant teaspoon of filling on the bottoms of half of the cookies; top with remaining cookies.
 Store in an airtight container in the refrigerator.
-Yield: 2-1/2 dozen.

 Thank you for your question.
 We recommend storing these cookies in an airtight container in the refrigerator - the recipe will be updated soon.

 These look delicious but I have a question: the filling calls for softened butter but the recipe doesn't say to refrigerate the cookies.
 Won't the butter spoil if not refrigerated?